pavitranew/session-5/readme.md

 Restart the server with `boom!` and view `http://localhost:3001/`.

-One of the best resources for Webpack is the book at[survivejs](https://survivejs.com).
+One of the best resources for Webpack is the book at [survivejs](https://survivejs.com).

 ## ES6 Modules